Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: One side flagness in

 \begin{lem} Let $\Delta$ be as in Theorem~\ref{thm:tripleH}.
 Take vertices $\{x_1,x_2,x_3\}\in \Delta$ of type $\hat a$ and $\{y_1,y_2,y_3\}\in\Delta$ of type $\hat c$ such that $x_i\le y_{i}$ and $x_{i+1}\le y_{i}$ for all $i\in\mathbb Z/3\mathbb Z$.
 We assume the edge loop in $\Delta$ formed by $\omega=y_1x_1y_2x_2y_3x_3y_1$ is a local embedding.
 Then there is a vertex $s\in \Delta$ such that $s$ is adjacent to each of $\{y_1,y_2,y_3\}$. \end{lem}

-\begin{proof} From Definition~\ref{def:ncycle}, the 6-cycle $\omega$ gives a word where the subword $w_{ab}$ is a word only using $a$ and $b$ (similar constraints applies to other subwords of $w$).
+In the following proof we will need a simple version of combinatorial Gauss-Bonnet formula.
+We refer to \cite[Section 3.6]{huang2023labeled} for a quick summary. \begin{proof} From Definition~\ref{def:ncycle}, the 6-cycle $\omega$ gives a word where the subword $w_{ab}$ is a word only using $a$ and $b$ (similar constraints applies to other subwords of $w$).
 Moreover, $w$ represents the trivial element in $A_\Lambda$.
 Let $\Si$ be the polyhedron dual to the reflection arrangement of type $H_3$ in $\mathbb R^3$, and $\od$ be the associated Salvetti complex.
 This word gives a null-homotopic path in $\od$ as follows: We denote the sub-segments of this path by $\{P_i\}_{i=1}^6$.
 Let $\bC$ be the Coxeter complex of type $H_3$.
 Let $\pi:\Delta\to\bC$ be the map induced by the action of the pure Artin group on $\Delta$.

 \underline{Case 1: the $\pi$-image of the 6-cycle $\omega$ is a single edge $\bar x\bar y$ in $\bC$.} Let $C_{\bar x}$ (resp. $C_{\bar y}$) be the 2-cell in $\Si$ dual to $\bar x$ (resp. $\bar y$).
 Let $\widehat C_{\bar x}$ and $\widehat C_{\bar y}$ be the associated standard subcomplexes of $\od$.
 Up to replacing $w=\Pi_{i=1}^6w_i$ by an equivalent word (in the sense of Definition~\ref{def:ncycle}), we can assume $P_i$ is a loop in $\widehat C_{\bar x}$ (resp. $\widehat C_{\bar y}$) for $i$ odd (resp. for $i$ even).
 Let $\wZ$ be the complex defined before Lemma~\ref{lem:transfer1}.
 Recall from Section~\ref{subsec:aug1} that there is an embedding $\wZ\to \widehat\Sigma$.
 Thus we can also view $\wZ$ as a subcomplex of $\od$.
 Recall that edges of $\od$ are oriented and labeled by $\{a,b,c\}$ (Definition~\ref{def:support}), this also gives label and orientation of edges in $\wZ$ via the inclusion of $\wZ$ into $\widehat\Sigma$.
 Up to a symmetry of $\widehat\Sigma$, we can assume Moreover, we can assume $\whC_{\bar x}=\whX_{11}$ and $\whC_{\bar y}=\whX_{22}$.
 As we are also viewing $\whZ$ as a subcomplex of $\wX_1\cup\wX_2$, by Lemma~\ref{lem:transfer1}, $P$ is null-homotopic in $\wX_1\cup\wX_2$.
 Assume